The smart stove sensor that catches what reminders miss.

 Does Stovyn need Wi-Fi to work?

-Stovyn uses Wi-Fi for push notifications and SMS escalation to trusted contacts — those features need internet.
-The local buzzer on the device, hand-wave dismiss, and on-device thermal detection all work offline.
+Stovyn uses Wi-Fi for push notifications and trusted-contact alerts (where enabled and supported) — those features need internet.
+The local buzzer on the device and on-device thermal detection still work offline.
 If your Wi-Fi drops, Stovyn keeps monitoring and beeping at the stove; you just won't get phone alerts until Wi-Fi comes back.
+Hand-wave dismiss also works offline since it runs entirely on the device.

 What does Stovyn cost vs other stove sensors?